kunalspathak/SVE_dotnet/docs/SME.md

   ... = a;        // undefined
   StreamingOff();
   ```
+- Calling functions whilst in streaming mode adds additional complexity for the user to track.
+The user will not know which library routines are safe to call whilst in streaming mode.
+Is it safe to call `System.Console.WriteLine()` whilst in streaming mode?

 #### 3. RAII style `using`

 Another option to expose the streaming state change would be to give it "Resource Acquisition is initialization" semantics or RAII.
 To do that, we can introduce a placeholder class in `System.Runtime.Intrinsics.Arm.Sve` called `StreamingMode`.
 The lifetime of this class will dictate the entering and leaving of streaming mode.

 ```c#
 using (StreamingMode m = new StreamingMode())
 {